 Though the red lechwe is not endemic to South Africa, they have been introduced to the Free State and Eastern Cape from populations found north of South Africa.
 They are a medium-sized antelope and only the males of the species carry horns.
 They are ideally hunted with a .30 caliber or larger.

 These medium-sized antelope favor mountainous terrain where they occur in small family groups.
-Only the male of the species carry horns.
+Only the male of the species carries horns.
 Mountain reedbuck can present a very challenging hunt with a lot of climbing involved.
-Long shots with varying elevation are are often required, and a fast flat shooting caliber would be recommended when embarking on a mountain reedbuck hunt.
+Long shots with varying elevation are often required, and a fast flat shooting caliber would be recommended when embarking on a mountain reedbuck hunt.

 Nyala are among the most gracious of the spiral-horned antelope that can be hunted in South Africa.
 Their preferred habitat is the higher rainfall eastern parts of South Africa where they favor densely wooded savanna.
 The .270 should be the smallest caliber with which to pursue the nyala.
 A .30 caliber rifle would, however, be a better choice.